The Banking Regulation Review: International Initiatives

-- each regulator will decide, based on credit conditions in its country, when to activate the buffer.
-Once activated, the buffer will take the form of an add-on to minimum capital requirements.
-At all other times the buffer will be zero;
+- each regulator decides, based on credit conditions in its country, when to activate the buffer.
+Once activated, the buffer takes the form of an add-on to minimum capital requirements.
+At all other times the buffer is zero;

-- banks with purely domestic exposure will be subject to the full amount of the buffer; and
+- banks with purely domestic exposure are subject to the full amount of the buffer; and

 - banks that are internationally active will apply an add-on depending on the geographical location of their credit exposures.

 The Basel Committee has stated that setting this buffer is likely to be appropriate where the ratio of credit to gross domestic product (GDP) exceeds its long-term trend.
-However, as this measure is not always a clear indicator of excessive credit growth, judgement will need to be applied.
+However, as this measure is not always a clear indicator of excessive credit growth, judgement needs to be applied.

-The range of the buffer will generally be between zero and 2.5 per cent, and will be added to the capital conservation buffer.
-Unlike the capital conservation buffer, this additional buffer may be satisfied by common equity or other fully loss-absorbing capital, although until the Basel Committee has issued further guidance on the requirements for such loss-absorbing capital, the buffer will need to be met with common equity.
-According to the Committee, countries that experience excessive credit growth should consider accelerating the build-up of the capital conservation buffer and the countercyclical capital buffer.
+The range of the buffer is generally between zero and 2.5 per cent, and is added to the capital conservation buffer.
+Unlike the capital conservation buffer, this additional buffer may be satisfied by common equity or other fully loss-absorbing capital, although until the Basel Committee issues further guidance on the requirements for such loss-absorbing capital, the buffer needs to be satisfied by common equity.
+During the covid-19 pandemic, most jurisdictions with a countercyclical capital buffer released it.

 In November 2019, the Committee issued guiding principles for the operationalisation of a sectoral countercyclical capital buffer.
 The guiding principles are defined by tailoring the broad-based countercyclical capital buffer principles on a sectoral basis.
 The guiding principles are not included in the Basel standards and are only applicable for those jurisdictions that choose to implement them on a voluntarily basis.

 The years leading up to the 2007–2009 financial crisis were characterised by a significant increase in the leverage of financial institutions, enhancing the (apparent) profitability of the financial sector, but also resulting in a greater probability of individual firms failing as well as increased systemic risk generally.
 Basel III's leverage ratio is defined as the capital measure (the numerator) divided by the exposure measure (the denominator), and is expressed as a percentage.
-The capital measure is currently defined as Tier 1 capital, and the minimum leverage ratio is 3 per cent.
-Accounting values will generally be applied.
-More detailed requirements for the leverage ratio, including its disclosure from 1 January 2015, were published by the Committee in January 2014.
-In July 2015, the Committee published guidance on the leverage ratio in the form of frequently asked questions.
+The capital measure is defined as Tier 1 capital, and the minimum leverage ratio is 3 per cent.
+Accounting values generally apply.
+More detailed requirements for the leverage ratio were published by the Committee in January 2014.
+In 2016, the Committee published revised guidance on the leverage ratio in the form of frequently asked questions.

-Supervisors measured the leverage ratio between 1 January 2013 and 1 January 2017.
-Banks were required to disclose their leverage ratio from 1 January 2015.
 In December 2017, the Committee published various refinements to the definition of the leverage ratio exposure method.
-These include modifying the way in which derivatives are reflected in the exposure measure and updating the treatment of off-balance sheet exposures.
+These include modifying the way in which derivatives are reflected in the exposure measure, and updating the treatment of off-balance sheet exposures.
 The new definitions come into force on 1 January 2023.

 In December 2017, the Basel Committee also published a revised leverage ratio framework for G-SIBs, which will come into force in January 2023.

-Basel III brought about a number of improvements to the treatment of counterparty credit risk with effect from 1 January 2013.
+Basel III brought about a number of improvements to the treatment of counterparty credit risk in 2013.
 The changes included the following:

 - banks that use an internal model to calculate their counterparty credit risk on over-the-counter (OTC) derivatives, repurchase agreements and securities financing transactions are required to use stressed inputs to address the risk of the model underestimating low-frequency, high-impact events;